DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 Before creating QinQ rule(s) the following commands should be issued to enable QinQ::

    testpmd> port stop 0
-   testpmd> vlan set qinq_strip on 0
+   testpmd> vlan set extend on 0

 The above command sets the inner and outer TPID's to 0x8100.

 To change the TPID's the following commands should be used::

-   testpmd> vlan set outer tpid 0xa100 0 testpmd> vlan set inner tpid 0x9100 0 testpmd> port start 0
+   testpmd> vlan set outer tpid 0x88A8 0 testpmd> vlan set inner tpid 0x8100 0 testpmd> port start 0

 Validate and create a QinQ rule on port 0 to steer traffic to a VF queue in a VM.